LTLA/bioconductor.js/README.md

 # Representing (genomic) ranges

 We can construct equivalents of Bioconductor's `IRanges` and `GRanges` objects, representing integer and genomic ranges respectively.
+Similarly, Bioconductor's `GRangesList` is implemented as a `GroupedGRanges` in this package.

 ```js
 let ir = new bioc.IRanges(/* start = */ [1,2,3], /* width = */ [ 10, 20, 30 ]);